Deaod/VoteSys/Docs/ui.md

 The "Random" button will place your vote for a random map of the currently selected preset.

+#### Map Favorites

+Maps with a filled in star next to their name have been marked as a favorite.

+The outline of a star is shown when hovering over maps in the list.

+Maps can also be marked as favorites through the [context menu](#map-context-menu).

+By default, your favorite maps are show at the top of the list.

 #### Map Screenshot Preview

 After hovering over a map in the map list for half a second, a window showing the screenshot of the map will appear.